I came across the phrase "Silicone Rubber/Paraffin@Silicon Dioxide" also written as $\ce{SR/pa@SiO2}$, utilising the @

 The at symbol @ universally means "at the site" or "at the rate of".
 It is routinely used in supramolecular chemistry to denote guest@host relationship because

-In the context of the paper by Guo et al. [1] you are referring to, paraffin is encapsulated inside $\ce{SiO2}$ shell (obtained in situ), and these silicon dioxide particles were then embedded in silicone rubber matrix.
-Here, in the notation SR/Pa@SiO2 the forward slash "/" implies composite material (phase separator), and the at sign "@" refers to host-guest interactions as mentioned before.
-Here is a brief infographics I roughly created with Inkscape to illustrate the concept:
+In the context of the paper by Guo et al. [2] you are referring to, paraffin is encapsulated inside $\ce{SiO2}$ shell (obtained in situ), and these silicon dioxide particles were then embedded in silicone rubber matrix.
+Here, in the notation $\ce{SR/Pa@SiO2}$ the forward slash “/” implies composite material (phase separator), and the at sign “@” refers to host-guest interactions as mentioned before.
+A brief infographics to illustrate the concept:

 3.6.17 At Symbol (@)